0ldm0s/rat_quickdb/README.en.md

 **L2 Cache Feature Notes**:
 - L2 cache functionality is built-in to `rat_memcache`, no additional features needed
-- Requires disk space for cache data storage
+- Requires disk space to store cache data
-- Suitable for caching large amounts of data or scenarios requiring persistence
+- Suitable for caching large amounts of data or scenarios needing persistence
-- Simply configure `l2_config` in `CacheConfig` to enable L2 cache
+- Just configure `l2_config` in `CacheConfig` to enable L2 cache

 ### Cache Statistics and Management
 ```rust